plast-lab/doop/README.md

 # Doop - Framework for Java Pointer Analysis

 The following serve as an introduction to the Doop project.
-For more information, please consult the `docs` directory.
+For a detailed tutorial, please consult `docs/doop-101.md`.

 ## Getting Started